kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 }
 ```

-If you don't know what scale to use, just [pick a scale](https://www.modularscale.com/) that fits closest to your design and stick to it.
+If you don't know what scale to use, just [pick a scale](https://www.modularscale.com/) that fits closest to your design and **stick to it**.

-Then I create a bunch of utility classes, each associated with a scale, in a file call `spacing.scss`.
+Then I would create a bunch of utility classes, each associated with a scale, in a file call `spacing.scss`.
 I will use them to space my UI elements across a project:

 ```css
 .mb-1 {